-Colorado: Steamboat Springs
+DESTINATIONSColorado: Steamboat Springs

-At 7,000 feet above sea level, the region of 12,000 is so named because the bubbling of natural hot springs resembled the sound of a steamboat coming down the river, back when French trappers first arrived in the early 1800s.
+At 7,000 feet above sea level, this region of 12,000 is so named because the bubbling of natural hot springs resembled the sound of a steamboat coming down the river, back when French trappers first arrived in the early 1800s.

 The gold rush of the 1860s opened up this part of the country, paving the way for ranchers and settlers.
 And ever since Norwegian Carl Howelsen came to town circa 1910 and awoke an interest in ski jumping and recreational skiing, Steamboat Springs has been a thriving community that eats, sleeps and breathes skiing.
 More than 70 people from the region have competed in the Olympics in the past century.

+• Enjoy quality slope time.
 With 65 runs, 23 lifts, tons of snow and plenty of fresh air, the Steamboat Ski Resort will take your breath away—particularly at the top of the mountain, which tops 10,000 feet above sea level.
 Find perfectly groomed hills for every level of skiing ability.
 The après ski crowd is always fun—and thirsty.
 For a real workout, hit the cross-country ski trails.

+• Take the waters.
 After a winding 15-minute shuttle into the woods, you arrive at Strawberry Park Hot Springs to melt your cares away in the rustic pools.
 Beware: One of them is really cold!
 Unfussy and unhurried, this romantic spot sees bathers changing in a teepee (don’t be shy).
-And because there is no electricity, clothing is optional after dark. • Closer to home base, the Old Town Hot Springs is mid way between Steamboat the town and Steamboat the mountain, with a lap pool, hot spring-fed small pools, a gym and a water slide.
+And because there is no electricity, clothing is optional after dark.
+Closer to home base, the Old Town Hot Springs is mid way between Steamboat the town and Steamboat the mountain, with a lap pool, hot spring-fed small pools, a gym and a water slide.

+• Cuddle up in the corner.
 Head to the Ore House at the Pine Grove, built in a 110-year-old barn, for the best steaks in town.
 Daily prime rib and Angus steaks headline the hearty menu. • The deeply intimate Café Diva is the top restaurant of the region, nestled in the ski village at the base of the mountain.
 Duck confit pockets come bloated with gouda and maple-bourbon sauce, while a cabernet veal demi-glace dresses up a lean elk tenderloin. • Clever cocktails and shared plates are the orders of the day at Laundry Kitchen & Cocktails, where bartenders resurrect cocktail recipes from the ’40s and ’50s, much to the delight of the après-ski crowd.
 And if suds are more to your liking, the award-winning craft beers in Colorado are some of the best in the U.S.